ODF-Advocacy/odf-advocacy/README.md

 odf-advocacy@lists.oasis-open.org

-Anyone interested in the work of the ODF Advocacy Open Project is welcome to subscribe to public email list by sending an empty email to odf-advocacy-subscribe@lists.oasis-open.org and replying to the confirmation email.
+Anyone interested in the work of the ODF Advocacy Open Project is welcome to subscribe by sending an empty email to odf-advocacy-subscribe@lists.oasis-open.org and replying to the confirmation email.
+[List archives](https://lists.oasis-open.org/archives/odf-advocacy/201903/maillist.html) are publicly viewable.